Los Angeles Rams: Nelly

 During the team's tenure in St. Louis, the success of The Greatest Show on Turf attracted numerous high-profile fans such as local rapper Nelly.
 He wore team gear in the videos for his songs "Country Grammar" and "E.I.".
-In 2002, Nelly invited Rams players such as Torry Holt and Marshall Faulk to appear in the music video for the song "Air Force Ones".
+In 2002, Nelly invited Rams players such as Torry Holt, Marshall Faulk and D'Marco Farr to appear in the music video for the song "Air Force Ones".
 Nelly expressed anger at the team's return to Los Angeles in 2016 but continued to display his support for the team.

 Red Hot Chili Peppers

 Upon the Rams' return to Los Angeles in 2016, fans were treated to an impromptu pregame concert from hometown icons Red Hot Chili Peppers for the team's first regular-season game in Los Angeles since 1994.
 In the band's 1987 music video for their single Fight Like a Brave, former guitarist Hillel Slovak can be seen wearing a Rams hat.
 Bassist Flea supports the Rams, Los Angeles Dodgers, and Los Angeles Lakers.
 Flea and Drummer Chad Smith have owned season tickets since the team's return in 2016, and the two can be occasionally spotted at Rams home games.
 In honor of the team's victory in Super Bowl LVI, the band unveiled a limited edition vinyl of their thirteenth studio album Return of the Dream Canteen on October 14, 2022, in the team's colors with a Rams sticker in the sleeve.
-During Rams home games, Nita Strauss often performs the riff to the song Can't Stop before the team enters the field from the tunnel.
-Strauss and former Rams' DJ Mal-ski regularly performed Give It Away before the fourth quarter.
+During Rams home games, Nita Strauss often performs the riff to the song "Can't Stop" before the team enters the field from the tunnel.
+Strauss and former Rams' DJ Mal-ski regularly performed "Give It Away" before the fourth quarter.